 Because here’s the thing, little T trauma doesn’t always make sense when you uncover it.
 Maybe through mind body methods like in some of my somatic trainings, yoga and mindfulness.

 If something comes up and you notice, “wow, that might be a little T trauma stuck in my system”, there’s a habit of the mind to judge it and say, “well, that’s not logical”, or “that’s not what that person meant” or “that shouldn’t have gotten encoded in my system that way”.

 One of the important things to do when it comes to little T trauma is to just recognize it and not identify with it, but also not dismiss it.
 If it shows up in your body, it is asking for you to turn towards it and to help it be released.

 When I say shows up in your body, it could be in your body, in your mind.
-When it shows up in your awareness, it means it has something for you.
-So don't dismiss it as well.
+When it shows up it your awareness, it means it has something for you.
+So don’t dismiss it as well.

 “I’m over that.”

 Oh my goodness!
 If I had a quarter for every time I heard someone that I’m working with say, “no, no, that happened, but I’m over it.”